A Submarine Naval Veteran From the ‘60s

 My job was to stand watch for four hours at a time at either the bow planes, the helm, or the stern.
 I was also the yeoman— I performed the functions of clerk and bookkeeper.

 On the submarine we went hundreds of feet deep, at a speed in excess of 20 knots.
 One patrol we stayed submerged for 79 consecutive days.
 It’s a long time to be underwater.

-That was why for me, when everybody complained about lockdown during Covid, I thought it was a piece of cake.
+That was why for me, when everybody complained about lockdown during Covid, I thought it was a piece of cake.”

-Continued next month.
+To be continued.
 Click here to read Part 2.